agitation/validation-bundle/README.md

 processing strategy and set it up through service configuration.
 Or they can extend the basic strategies for more advanced extendibility scenarios.

-### Fixtures
+### Seeds

-The pluggability features also allow managing “fixtures”, i.e. entity values which are to be inserted into the database at the time of bundle installation or update.
+The pluggability features also allow managing “seeds”, i.e. entity values which are to be inserted into the database at the time of bundle installation or update.